The Massive Dirac Equation in the Kerr Geometry: Separability in Eddington-Finkelstein-type Coordinates and Asymptotics

 with

-In these so-called advanced Eddington-Finkelstein-type coordinates, light cones are non-degenerate at the horizons (see Figure 2).
-Approaching again the event horizon from outside the black hole, the light cone tips over until its outgoing future light cone is aligned with the horizon, which indicates its trapping characteristic.
-Besides, ingoing light rays are represented simply by straight lines.
-This can be directly seen from the two relations between the advanced Eddington-Finkelstein-type time and radial coordinates for ingoing and outgoing null geodesics
+We point out that since the relations (\ref{trrel}) and (\ref{rphirel}) only hold along the principal null geodesics, the advanced Eddington--Finkelstein-type coordinates are therefore adapted to the ingoing principal null geodesics.
+Moreover, in the definition of the time coordinate (\ref{AEFTCT}), the additional term $- r$ was introduced in order for $\tau$ to be a proper time function, which is explicitly verified below.
+These coordinates are free of singularities at the horizons and their spatio-temporal characteristics across the horizons are conserved.
+This can be seen in the Finkelstein diagram presented in Figure \ref{PIC2}, where we again show a system approaching -- and crossing -- the event horizon from outside the black hole, but now the light cone is non-degenerate at the event horizon and is not tilted over in between the event and the Cauchy horizon.
+Besides, ingoing light rays are represented simply by straight lines, as can be directly inferred from the first of the two relations between the advanced Eddington--Finkelstein-type time and radial coordinates for ingoing and outgoing principal null geodesics